-TASO has selected and funded three universities to participate in a project that will evaluate their student mental health and wellbeing interventions (prompted by analytics).
+TASO selected and funded three universities to participate in a project that evaluated their student mental health and wellbeing interventions (prompted by analytics).

-The aim of the project is to provide evidence on the effectiveness of these interventions in higher education, and whether or not they have a positive impact on students’ engagement with wellbeing services and, subsequently, their wellbeing, compared to students who do not receive the interventions.
-TASO will share these findings more widely with the sector, to encourage other providers to undertake similar evaluations, and to provide evidence-based support for student wellbeing.
+The aim of the project was to provide evidence on the effectiveness of these interventions in higher education and to assess whether they had a positive impact on students’ engagement with wellbeing services and, subsequently, on their wellbeing, compared to students who did not receive the interventions.

 TASO was awarded funding for this project from the Evaluation Accelerator Fund (EAF).
 The EAF is administered by the Cabinet Office Evaluation Task Force.